 Above, is the "Farm Tractor" enjoying a field of food.

 Ines was homeless with her daughter and grand son both with disabilities.
-We built them a home in 2017 and are helping her with a micro business to make bread.
-This also needs funding.
+We built them a home and helped her with a micro business.

 Little Linda's house was swept away in a flash flood.
 She's happy now in a new home.

 We got to say hello to Esperanza and her son and grandson in their new home.

 I was asked to help this feeding center to finish their area of construction.

 Then a family in extreme poverty came up on our radar.